Claim to Fame: People

 Bishop of Moray

 John Guthrie was a Scottish prelate active in the first half of the 17th century.
 The son of the goldsmith Patrick Guthrie and Margaret née Rait.
 As Bishop of Moray, Guthrie remained a staunch royalist, an active anti-Catholic and keen promoter of ecclesiastical discipline.
 He took a large role in the Scottish coronation of King Charles I in 1633.
 Bishop Guthrie supported the King’s plans to bring the Scottish church in line with the Church of England, authorising all ministers in Moray to obtain and use the new Scottish Book of Common Prayer.
 Bishop Guthrie was, however, out of touch with general religious sentiment in Scotland, and the Glasgow assembly of Scottish churchmen deposed him from his bishopric on 11 December 1638.
 Guthrie refused to accept this deposition and refused to recognise the legality of the National Covenant.
 He preached against it into the Spring of 1639 and on 11 July 1639 he was excommunicated by the Scottish church.
 He had married one Nichola Wood, by whom he had three sons (John, Patrick, and Andrew) and three daughters (Bethia, Nicolas, and Lucretia).
+The sons all died young, and Bethia’s husband, Francis Guthrie, served as heir.
 [Inferred to be GFG1A]

 REVEREND JAMES GUTHRIE / 1612SCT-1661SCT